BeamMW/beam-docs/source/rtd_pages/user_mining_beam.rst

 Save the exported mining key in some text file, you will need it later

 6. Export owner key by running the following command:

+.. warning:: Owner key should be kept **secret**.
+Never send it or show it to anyone.

 ::